Vijah/saga-tester/README.md

 - `PLACEHOLDER_ARGS.TYPE(type)` inside a `params` array to indicate a value of `typeof type`.
 - `PLACEHOLDER_ARGS.FN((value) => boolean)` inside a `params` array to indicate a value for which the method returns true.

+## Concurrent execution

+While SagaTester seeks to be order-independent, it does simulate concurrently executing tasks, and these tasks can be said to execute within a certain delay, which can cause them to execute in a specific order.

+Any `call`, `fork`, or `spawn` can be mocked using `expectedGenerators` or `expectedCalls`, and the parameter `wait` can be provided to indicate that some virtual time should elapse before the resulting work should be executed.

+- If `wait` is falsey, the work will be ran immediately.
+- If it is a `number`, it will wait that given number.
+- If it is `true`, it will be ran only when all other tasks which can be run have ran.
+- All pending work with identical `wait` are ran simultaneously.

+The supported saga effects simulate `redux-saga` behavior, meaning that:

+- a task will wait for a `join` to resolve,
+- a task will wait for `fork`'ed tasks to finish before resolving, but not `spawn`'ed tasks.
+- cancellation will spread to the children
+- `all` will await all of its children.
+- `race` resolves when one of its children completes, and cancels all of the losers.
+- `delay(time)` acts as a task with `wait: time`.
+- When multiple tasks are blocked, the fastest task (lowest `wait`) is ran.

+A current limitation is that `take`, `debounce`, `takeLatest`, `takeEvery`, `takeLeading` and `throttle` do not behave concurrently; they will merely be executed instantly if a matching action is found.
+Likewise, `putResolve` does not wait for anything.
+This will be adjusted in 1.4.0.

+### config.options

+These offer additional hooks to modify how sagaTester runs.

+- `config.options.stepLimit`, default: `1000`.
+When sagaTester has ran for this many steps, it fails.
+This helps detect infinite loops.
+- `config.options.yieldDecreasesTimer`, default: `false`.
+If true, each step decreases the times of active tasks by 1 (deprecated).
+- `config.options.usePriorityConcurrency`, default: `false`.
+If `false`, when e.g. `task1.wait = 40` runs while `task2.wait = 60` is pending, `task2` will be lowered to `wait = 20` (60 - 40 = 20).
+If `usePriorityConcurrency` is `true`, task timers are not lowered, and instead act like priority weights.
+- `config.options.waitForSpawned`, default: `false`.
+If `false`, a spawned task will only resolve if it is fast enough to run during the execution of the parent saga.
+If `true`, each spawned task is awaited when the parent saga finishes, and sagaTester only completes when all spawned tasks have resolved.

 ### Run without failing

 In rare cases, you might want to run the saga without causing failures.